primatephor/mash/docs/implementations/ftp/DeleteHarness.md

     </Run>
 ```

-The 'first\_delete' removes a directory, the 'second\_delete' removes the file 'file.txt'.
-A list is run afterwards so verification is the same as with a ListHarness.
+The `first_delete` removes a directory, the `second_delete` removes the file `file.txt`.
+A list is run afterwards so
+verification is the same as with a ListHarness.